kaliRegenold/SeniorDesign/DesignDoc/source/deploy.rst

 built on.
 So, this documentation of setup and deployment will pertain to the Moonrockers' current hardware setup.
-This includes the robot itself, the Odroid, Raspberry Pi, and the four cameras.
+This includes the robot itself, the O-Droid, Raspberry Pi, and the four cameras.

 Setup Information
 -----------------

 All code should already exist on the Odroid and Raspberry Pi.
-Should this not be the case, there are two repositories (autonomy-odroid and autonomy-pi) on the Moonrockers' GitLab that can be cloned onto the Odroid and Pi respectively.
+Should this not be the case, there are two repositories (autonomy-odroid and autonomy-pi) on the Moonrockers' GitLab that can be cloned onto the O-Droid and Pi respectively.
 There is software (hardware pertaining) set up on the Pi from previous years that is not documented here.
 This document will assume that is in working order.
-The Odroid and the Pi must be connected via Ethernet for autonomy to function.
+The O-Droid and the Pi must be connected via Ethernet for autonomy to function.
 If running only manual control, then only the Pi is necessary.
 The hardware of the robot must be connected via the CAN bus for any control to work.